Information

 Backup to Storage Provider: The created backup is handed over to the application of the Storage Provider (e.g. DropBox, OneDrive, Synology).
 Use their tools to access the files.

-How do i copy and archive the local backups to my computer?
+How do I copy and archive the local backups to my computer?

-4. Choose Expense Tool in that list.
+- Choose Expense Tool in the app list.

-6. Using Drag&Drop you can copy the files to your Desktop (or some other folder).
+- Using Drag&Drop you can copy the files to your Desktop (or some other folder).

 How do I copy a backup from the computer to the app?